Santa Susana High School: KROQ Punk Rock Prom with Blink-182

 In 2000, Los Angeles-based radio station KROQ held a contest open to all high schools in the broadcast area, requiring each school to successfully complete several Blink-182 and KROQ themed challenges in order to win a KROQ Punk Rock Prom with Blink-182.
 The student body total enrollment was smaller than what most high schools had in their senior class, but Santa Susana won.
 The Punk Rock Prom was held on May 23, 2000 inside the Moorpark Community College gymnasium.
 The whole student body was allowed to attend.
 KROQ outfitted the event with beach decor, snacks, Stryker as DJ, and a 2-hour long set by Blink-182.

 Battle for Milquarious

 Santa Susana High School won the grand prize of $20,000 in the Got Milk?
 “Battle for Milquarious, White Gold Milkdonkulous Giveaway.”
 The contest was designed to encourage teens to get creative with their video-making skills for a chance to win thousands of dollars for their public high schools’ art programs.

 USCC

 In 2011, four students competed in a worldwide Cyber security competition from the United States Cyber Challenge sponsored by the several US government agencies.
-Santa Susana as a whole scored forth Place in California and 14th place nationally.
+Santa Susana as a whole scored fourth place in California and 14th place nationally.
 The top student scored 23rd overall, first in Ventura County, CA, and fourth in California.